Zinston/tournament/README.md

 * _Tournament_ only works with **pair** numbers of players.

 ## Contributing
 Ideas, contributions and improvements are more than welcome.
+When adding a feature, please write a test function for it in `tournament_test.py`.

 ## License
 _Tournament_ is released under the [MIT License](tournament/LICENSE.txt).